 Do you have to get continuing education in your business?
 Or did you take a class to learn something new?
 Keep your receipt or the invoice plus your bank records showing that you paid for the education.

-Take a client out to lunch?
-These expenses can be tax deductible, but be careful.
+Taking a client out to lunch?
+These expenses can be tax-deductible, but be careful.
 Don’t just keep the receipt.
-You should also keep records showing that your activities were directly business related.
-Page 10 of this IRS publication has more on deducting entertainment expenses.
+You should also keep records showing that your activities were directly business-related.
+The CRA has more on deducting entertainment expenses.

-Attend a conference or tradeshow?
-Just like the educational expenses, keep your receipt or the bill and your bank records as proof of purchase.
+If you’re attending a conference or tradeshow you must also keep your receipt, the bill, or your bank records as proof of purchase.

-Pay a lawyer to write up a contract or a graphic designer to design a new logo?
-Keep your invoice—and your receipt when you pay the bill.
+If you need to pay a lawyer to write up a contract, or a graphic designer to design a new logo, keep your invoice and your receipt when you pay the bill.

 You may hop on a plane to visit a client or take a hotel room for a few nights to attend a conference.
-While the IRS has very specific instructions for deductible travel expenses, keep the receipts or bills for your travel expenses should you be able to deduct all or part of a trip.
+Keep the receipts or bills for your travel expenses, as you may be able to deduct all or part of a trip.